SimonTelescopium/WDMES/README.md

 ### DALI Lights Controller

-_A I2C DALI lights controller using an Arduino_
+_An I2C DALI lights controller using an Arduino_